 Curb-to-curb service is a type of transit service where, at both the beginning and end of the trip, the driver will assist the rider between the vehicle and a sidewalk or other location no more than 15 feet from the vehicle.

 When a transit vehicle is operating without passengers on board, often to and from a garage or from one route to another.

-Demand response, or demand-responsive transit, is a broad category of public transit in which shuttles or other shared vehicles will alter their routes during each journey based on rider locations and drop-offs.
-Demand-responsive transit may include shuttle services to connect riders to employment and transit centers, paratransit, and private sector transit solutions such as Uber and Lyft.
-Benefits of demand responsive transit services include greater flexibility in routing and scheduling compared to traditional, fixed-route services.
+Demand-response transit may include shuttle services to connect riders to employment and transit centers, paratransit, and private sector transit solutions such as Uber and Lyft.
+Benefits of demand-responsive transit services include greater flexibility in routing and scheduling compared to traditional fixed-route services.